 - Footwork, as well as other offensive and defensive moves, can be practiced.

 - They are strong and durable.

 - We can change the filling to suit our needs.

 - Can be used by all level athletes.

 - It can be challenging to install.

 The free standing heavy bag is the solution for those who can’t hang a bag.
 It doesn’t require any installation.
 We need to fill the base with water or sand.

-The downside is that standing bags don’t bounce.
+The downside is that standing punching bags don’t bounce.
 They are more static, so we can’t practice various techniques.
 Also, some cheaper stand up bags are willing to tip over and can’t be used for powerful punches and kicks.
 But, the professional pieces are great for any combat sports.

-Upright bags are useful for people who don’t have much space at home and need mobile boxing equipment.
+Free standing bags are useful for people who don’t have much space at home and need mobile boxing equipment.
 There are entry-level standing bags for mainly fitness training (light punches and kicks), but there are high-end bags for advanced athletes.

 Questions to ask yourself before picking one: